costaccounting/LegalFD/README.md

 # LegalFD

-Web App for them who represents them self in Family Court.
+Web App for people who represents them self in Family Court.
 It helps them to fill out necessary Legal Forms and Legal Document by avoiding the leagal fees.

 ## Github Repo Link